 Letter 804: You should have received my friend from my own hands.

-You should have received my friend from my own hands.
-But since you were hurrying to the gates and he was not yet there, remember what I said on his behalf.
-Honor my letter by showing it had as much power as if I were introducing the good Hyperechius to your friendship with my right hand.
+But you ought to have received our friend from my own hands; since, however, you were hurrying toward the gates, and he was not present, remember what I have said on his behalf.
+And do me the honor of showing that my letter was able to accomplish as much as I myself would have, were I introducing the worthy Hyperechius into your friendship with my own right hand.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.